We started raising mealworms for our chickens because it’s such a great way to save some cash!

 This is the second stage and lasts about 8 to 10 weeks.
 In this stage, the insect is a mealworm, and it’s these critters that you will feed to your chickens.

-For the proportion that you will keep so they can grow into adults, they will form a tough exoskeleton, and as it grows, it will molt and shed the hard shell.
+For the proportion that you will keep so they can grow into adults, they will form a tough exoskeleton, and as it grows, they will molt and shed the hard shell.
 Molts will happen about 10 to 20 times during this stage.

 This is the stage before it turns into an adult darkling beetle.
 At this stage, it will turn into a white pupa.
 It has legs and wings, but they are not functional, and the only movement it makes is to wiggle.
 The pupa stage lasts one to three weeks, then transforms into an adult.